jiachenzhu/jiachenzhu.github.io/index.md

 ### About Me
-I am a first-year computer science PhD condidate at NYU Courant advised by [Yann LeCun](http://yann.lecun.com/).
+I am a second-year computer science PhD condidate at NYU Courant advised by [Yann LeCun](http://yann.lecun.com/).
 Prior to this, I got my bachelor's degrees at the Hong Kong Polytechnic University in 2015 and master's degree at NYU in 2020.

 ### Education
 - PhD, Computer Science, [New York University](https://cs.nyu.edu/home/index.html), 2020 - Now